 If you’ve ever driven down to Key Largo toward The Keys you know that basically it’s ocean on both sides and a bit of land and that’s about it.
 So if you happen upon an empty parking space, it’s best you grab it!

 Here there was a wooden bridge walking path that went for who knows how far.

 Along the path were entrances to the water, like this one.

 I wanted to stay forever.
 I knew that wasn’t possible and that eventually I would see Chicago again out my window.
 Goodbye Florida, until we meet again.
 Especially now that I know I have a place to crash. ;-)

 I’ll drift back to Florida now and again by making this grilled chicken salad filled with mandarin oranges, cashews, dried tropical fruits and marinated chicken.
 The marinated chicken is actually from this recipe — Key West Grilled Chicken on Grocery Budget 101.
 Good stuff, though I think mine needed a longer marination time.
 Poking the chicken with a fork a couple of times prior to marinating would have been helpful too.

 I found a great dressing for the salad at my local market.
 I’m not a big dressing person, so just a few drizzles is all I added.

-So if you’d like to take a trip down to The Keys with me, the recipe is below and we can wish and dream about ocean paradise together.
+So if you’d like to take a trip down to The Keys with me, the recipe for this grilled chicken salad is below and we can wish and dream about ocean paradise together.